cysouw/diathesis/text/c07_reflexive.md

 In German, reflexive pronouns are easily identified in the third person as *sich*.
 One of the functions of reflexive pronouns is to indicate reflexive reference, i.e. to mark the identity of two different roles of the verb.
 But reflexive pronouns have many other functions in German.
 When using the grammatical term 'reflexive' a distinction has to be made between self-inflicting ~~reflexive reference~~ and other uses of ~~reflexive pronouns~~.

 Reflexive reference is typically illustrated with a verb like *waschen* 'to wash' [@next a].
 This verb has two roles, the 'washer' and the 'washee'.
 Crucially, with self-inflicting reflexive reference using *sich* [@next b] these two different roles are still expressed in the sentence.
-The reflexive pronoun in [@next b] only indicates that the two roles are performed by the same participant, opposing it to [@next a] in which the two roles are performed by different participants.
+The reflexive pronoun *sich* in [@next b] only indicates that the two roles are performed by the same participant, opposing it *ihn* to [@next a] in which the two roles are performed by different participants.
 With the reflexive pronoun in [@next b], both roles are still overtly present, so there is no reduction of the valency and there is no grammatical remapping of roles, and thus there is no diathesis here in German.

 ::: ex
 a.
 Er wäscht ihn.